 An ADR can be defined(2,3) as an appreciably harmful or unpleasant reaction resulting from an intervention related to the use of a medicinal product; adverse reactions usually predict hazard from future administration and warrant prevention, specific treatment, alteration of the dosage regimen or withdrawal of the product.
 The colloquial term “side-effect” is better avoided, as it implies particular mechanisms, is ambiguous and can be used to describe beneficial as well as adverse effects.

 The well-established A/B classification of ADRs has defects; a more comprehensive, alternative classification has been proposed, based on features of the three important aspects of an adverse reaction: the drug (dose and pharmacology), the patient (susceptibility) and the reaction itself (its time- course).
-This has been called the DoTS (Dose, Time and Susceptibility) system.(4) The implications of this tripartite classification are listed in Table 1.
+This has been called the DoTS (Dose, Time and Susceptibility) system.(4)

 There are three types of reactions based on dose: